Insights

 The ML Research Problem: Why Hedge Funds Keep Losing Machine Learning Talent

-Systematic funds are losing ML researchers to big tech within 18 to 24 months of hiring them — and most are funding the very firms they lose talent to in the process.
-The structural reasons, and what the funds that retain ML talent do differently.
+Hedge funds are losing ML researchers to big tech within 18 to 24 months of hiring them — and most are funding the very firms they lose talent to in the process.
+The structural reasons, and what the funds that hire ML talent well do differently.

-The Systematic Researcher Career Trap: Why Brilliant Quants Stay Junior Too Long
+The Quant Researcher Career Trap: Why Brilliant Quants Stay Junior Too Long

 The most common senior stall in quantitative finance isn't a performance problem — it's a structural one.
 Researchers who keep generating alpha signals but never cross into portfolio management authority.
 Here is how to diagnose it, and the three paths out.